 On average, men’s dosing is double of the dosing above.

 It is necessary first to examine why your brows are uneven.
-Sometimes it may be due to over plucking, so the issue can be solved with letting them grow and then reshaping them.
-If the cause lies in an imbalance of the muscles, it can be solved with a tiny amount of Botox to create the symmetry you desire.
+It may be because of over-plucking, so you can solve the issue by letting them grow and then reshaping them.
+If the cause lies in an imbalance of the muscles, a tiny amount of Botox can create the symmetry you desire.

 Please don’t!
 There are several reasons why we strongly advise against this practice.

-While Botox can be obtained online, it doesn’t mean you should try injecting it yourself, or at a hand of an untrained friend or relative.
-Botox has many uses in medicine, and people purchasing it online will most probably use it as a treatment for muscle spasms.
+While you can buy Botox online, it doesn’t mean you should try injecting it yourself, or have an untrained friend or relative do it.
+Botox has many uses in medicine, and people purchasing it online most probably use it as a treatment for muscle spasms.

 The individual injecting Botox needs to have a thorough knowledge of facial anatomy.
 Botox needs to be injected precisely into the muscle.
-You don’t want it ending up anywhere else as it can cause severe medical issues.
+If it ends up anywhere else, as it can cause severe medical issues.

-Third, an expert injecting Botox must have prior knowledge of what happens with Botox in the first several days following the procedure so that he or she can advise you appropriately.
+Third, an expert injecting Botox must be informed about what happens with Botox in the first several days following the procedure so that he or she can advise you properly.

 In Arizona, only trained, licensed medical professionals are permitted to inject Botox.
 These include physicians, physician assistants, nurses, dentists, and nurse practitioners.
 A medical professional who wishes to inject Botox needs to attend a Botox Injection Training Course and complete the course with flying colors to become officially certified.